-Are you unhappy with the Moodle or Blackboard user experience?
+Feeling dissatisfied with your Moodle or Blackboard user experience?
 You’re not alone.
-They are the two biggest LMS platforms in the world, with almost 100 million users between them as of 2015.
+They are two of the biggest LMS platforms in the world, with almost 100 million users between them.
 In contrast to the popularity of these learning management giants, there seems to be a disconnect with what their users experience.
 The abundance of negative feedback around these platforms from unhappy users is telling of underlying issues.
 These users are across schools, universities, business and training organizations.

-In this article, we look at common gripes expressed by ‘Moodlers’ and Blackboard users to find out why these platforms are on the nose, and where people are turning in the fast-paced world of learning management systems.
+In this article, we look at common gripes expressed by ‘Moodlers’ and Blackboard users to find out why these platforms are on the nose, and where people are turning in the fast-paced world of SaaS LMS.

 Your LMS is important